Re-reading Roy Peter Clark’s brilliantly practical Writing Tools and stumbled upon a writing strategy I adore:

 Perhaps that’s what John Trimble meant by “politeness”: the best writers consider their readers’ limited schedules.
 Like us, the reader could be doing a million and one other things: chatting with friends, binge-watching a marathon, baking a pie.
 But, for whatever reason, he chose our words as a brief respite- we must be courteous hosts and respect his time.

 The problem with most writers is they don’t realize there are innumerable things competing for their reader’s attention.
 Most often, they save their shiniest bits of gold for the beginning and end.
 The result?
 They completely disregard the middle.
 This is troubling considering the middle contains the bulk of your information: if you don’t leave bits of breadcrumbs for your reader, he’ll surely starve.
 So instead of reserve your most hilarious quote or dramatic bit of dialogue for your hook, find a place for it amongst your most dense, challenging paragraphs.
-Rather than desert the trail, your reader will follow you deeper and deeper into the enchanted forest.
+Rather than desert the trail, your reader will follow you deeper and deeper into the enchanted forest, I promise.